 - Does the person you named truly understand the full extent of his or her duties?

-A Corporate Executor can provide a level of expertise that will make the estate settlement a smooth process for all concerned.
+A corporate executor can provide a level of expertise that will help make the estate settlement a smooth process for all concerned.

 - Identifying and locating your legal heirs

 - Ensuring that sufficient funds are available to meet expenses and taxes

 - Preparing and filing various inventories, accounting, and tax returns

 - Tax planning for the estate and heirs

 - Obtaining necessary receipts, releases, and clearances

 - Locating and arranging for professional appraisals of assets

 - Helping heirs to evaluate the advantages and disadvantages of disclaiming